gad-lang/gad/docs/builtins.md

 ### copy

-Creates a copy of the given variable. `copy` function calls `Copy() Object` method if implemented, which is expected to return a deep-copy of the value it holds. int, uint, char, float, string, bool types do not implement a [`Copier`](tutorial.md#interfaces) interface which wraps `Copy() Object` method.
+Creates a copy of the given variable. `copy` function calls `Copy() Object` method if implemented, which is expected to return a non deep-copy of the value it holds. int, uint, char, float, string, bool types do not implement a [`Copier`](tutorial.md#interfaces) interface which wraps `Copy() Object` method.
-Assignment is sufficient to copy these types. array, bytes, map, syncMap can be deeply copied with `copy` builtin function.
+Assignment is sufficient to copy these types.

 **Syntax**